About the Charlotte York Irey Theatre

-The Charlotte York Irey Theatre (Studio 150) is an intimate studio theatre in the west wing of the building where we hold many of our dance performances.
+The Charlotte York Irey Theatre (Studio 150) is an intimate studio theatre in the west wing of the University Theatre Building where we hold many of our dance performances.
 Arrive early to choose a great seat in this general admission venue.

 Boulder residents can catch a number of local buses to campus, including the Skip, Dash, 204, 225, Hop and Stampede.

 Denver metro residents can catch the Flatiron Flyer, serving the Highway 36 corridor between Denver Union Station and the CU Boulder Campus.

 Longmont residents can catch the Bolt into Downtown Boulder and transfer to any of the local bus routes mentioned above to reach the CU Boulder campus.

 You can ride right up to the show, as all CU Presents venues have banks of outdoor bike racks nearby.
 Using Google Maps for directions is easy: just type in your starting point and destination and select the bicycle symbol.

 Don't have your own wheels?
 Boulder B-cycle's easy, affordable bike-sharing system boasts 41 bike stations located around town and on the CU Boulder campus.

 Skateboards are not allowed inside our venues, but it's free and easy to store your board nearby.
 A skateboard rack is located outside the Cristol Chemistry and Biochemistry lecture hall, just steps away from the University Theatre Building.
 Don't forget to bring your own lock.

 Whether you're coming from down the street or from out of town, CU Boulder Parking and Transportation has various parking options for you.
 Pay for parking at the pay stations, or download the Parkmobile smartphone app for quick, easy parking reservation and payment.